victronenergy/venus/README.md

 ./repos push origin
 ./repos tag xyz

-it will push all, tag all etc. Likewise you can revert to a certain revision with:
+It will push all, tag all etc. Likewise you can revert to a certain revision with:

 ./repos checkout tagname